7 Reasons NOT to use Hootsuite

 A social media management tool does more than publish or schedule content.

-I love Buffer, SocialChamp and Friends+Me, but they are not proper social media management tools.
+I love Buffer, and SocialChamp but they are not proper social media management tools.
 They do a great job at posting and scheduling content and offer analytics, but that's it.

 I love SEMRush, Talkwalker and Brandwatch, but these are listening or reporting tools.
 They are not true social media management tools.

-- Listening.
-So you can find and engage with people talking about your brand, your competitors or keywords.
+• Listening.
+So you can find and engage with people talking about your brand, competitors or keywords.

 For more information, feel free to watch my presentation on how to Choose the Ideal Social Media Management Tool.